 If you selected the bottom road, then the tool processes the road but does not create a bridge span.

 If you previously created a bridge span for the elevated road, then the tool overrides that original bridge span.

 Close the window and view the road that has the created bridge span.

-road, the Attributes panel shows that this portion has its
+portion of the road, the Attributes pane shows that this portion has

 The other two portions are set to